 And once “big software” spits out emissions numbers, any usefulness ends there.
 Loads of additional configuration is necessary, depending on what you want to do.
 Double yuck.

 In this scenario too, using a sustainability software solution like Scope 5 is the right choice because it incorporates libraries of greenhouse gas emissions factors and domain knowledge like utility and energy data.
 This makes generating ad hoc emissions inventories easy.
-Once an inventory has been generated these solutions ensure both data and analysis is accessible by those who need it.
+Once an inventory has been generated these solutions ensure both data and analysis are accessible to those who need it.